vaskoGut/Learning/README.md

    - es6 has additional type Symbol
    - es6 has 2 new ways of declaring variables: let and const
    - es6 has arrow function
-   - little bit difference while importing, exporting components, declaring classes
-   - es6- promises.
+   - es6- promises, async await.
 IN es5 it was handled with callbacks.
    - Modules - export, import.
    - It was introduced in es6 class syntax
+   - spread operator
+   - template operator
    ______________
  8. ### basic react app
     Install node, instal crea-react-app.
 It's ready to use.